 The two most widely used OLED technologies are AMOLED and PMOLED.
-The market of PMOLED is much smaller and more fragmented than AMOLED’s, as well in the development prospects.
+The market of PMOLED is much smaller and more fragmented than AMOLED’s, as well as the development prospects.
 News from trusted source reveals that Apple is expected to use AMOLED display in the iPhone 8 to save its shipments, which is in a continued decline.

 What are the differences between OLED and LCD?

 The biggest difference between these two kinds of technologies is that they have different structures, which really makes sense at the performance and application.
-Since OLED does not require backlight and filters (unlike LCD displays), It is more efficient and much thinner – and in fact can be made flexible and even rollable.
+Since OLED does not require backlight and filters (unlike LCD displays), It is more efficient and much thinner – and in fact, can be made flexible and even rollable.